 Based on secure mutual authentication leveraged by the integrity protection of the SIP signalling messages (see clause 5.4.4), DTLS provides secure derivation of session keys to protect the media.

-In addition to SIP signalling security, also the Mw, ISC interfaces for signalling between the P-CSCF (IMS-ALG), and the media node terminating the IMS Data Channel towards the UE, i.e. the DCMF/MRF, needs to be secured.
+In addition to SIP signalling security, also the Mw, ISC interfaces for signalling between the P-CSCF (IMS-ALG), and the media node terminating the IMS Data Channel towards the UE, i.e. the MF/MRF, needs to be secured.
 Also, the DC2 or Mr’/Cr interface for signalling between the IMS AS and the Data Channel Media Function or MRF, respectively, needs to be secured, see clause 6.2.4.

 DTLS profile considerations discussed in annex M of this specification may be followed to support IMS media plane security.